-FORM 10-K/A (Amendment No. 1) Mark One) ANNUAL REPORT PURSUANT TO SECTIO N 13 OR 15(d) OF THE SECURITIES EXCHANGE E ACT OF 1934 For the fiscal year ended December 31, 2023 OR TRANSITION REPORT PURSUANT TO SEC TION 13 OR 15(d) OF THE SECURITIES EXCHA ANGE ACT OF 1934 For the transition period from to Commission File Number 001-36708 Uniti Group Inc. (Exact name of Registrant as specified in its Charter) Maryland Maryland 46-5230630 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 2101 Riverfront Drive Suite A Little Rock, Arkansas 72202 (Address of principal executive offices) (Zip Code) Registrant's telephone number, including area code: (501) 850-0820 ecurities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol Name of each exchange on which registered Common Stock, \$0.0001 Par Value UNIT The NASDAQ Global Select Market ecurities registered pursuant to Section 12(g) of the Act: None ndicate by check mark if the Registrant is a well-known seasoned issuer, a s defined in Rule 405 of the Securities Act.
-Yes ⊠ No □ adicate by check mark if the Registrant is not required to file reports pursu ndicate by check mark whether the Registrant (1) has filed all reports requestistrant was required to file such reports), and (2) has been subject to such ired to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that t the edicate by check mark whather the Pegistrant has submitted electronically every Interactive Date File required to be submitted pursuant to Pule 40 5 of Pagulation S. T. (\$ 222.405 of this chanter) during the preceding 12 months (or for such shorter period that the Registrant was required to submit such files).
-Yes \boxtimes No \square filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Indicate by check mark whether the Registrant is a large accelerated filer, an accelerated filer, a smaller reporting company, or an emerging growth company.
+g , FORM 10-K/A (Amendment No. 2) (Mark One) ■ ANNUAL REPORT PURSUANT TO SECTION ON 13 OR 15(d) OF THE SECURITIES EXCHANGE A ACT OF 1934 For the fiscal year ended December 31, 2023 OR □ TRANSITION REPORT PURSUANT TO SEC CTION 13 OR 15(d) OF THE SECURITIES EXCHANG GE ACT OF 1934 For the transition period from to Commission File Number 001-36708 Uniti Group Inc. (Exact name of Registrant as specified in its Charter) ---- Maryland 46-5230630 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 2101 Riverfront Drive Suite A Little Rock, Arkansas (Address of principal executive office 72202 (Zip Code) ' • • (Zip Code) Registrant's telephone number, including area code: (501) 850-0820 Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol Name of each exchange on which registered Common Stock, \$0.0001 Par Value UNIT The NASDAQ Global Select Market Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the Registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes ⊠ No □ Indicate by check mark if the Registrant is not required to file reports purs uant to Section 13 or 15(d) of the Act.
+Yes □ No 区 Registrant was required to file such reports), and (2) has been subject to su • months (or for such shorter period that the Registrant was required to subn Indicate by check mark whether the Registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
 See the definitions of "large accelerated

-X Large accelerated filer Accelerated filer Non-accelerated filer П Smaller reporting company П Emerging growth company
+X Non-accelerated filer П Smaller reporting company П Emerging growth company